19,99 €

 In this section, we explain how real-world observations fit in with the math.
 The later sections take you on a brief tour of the key topics that comprise basic physics.

-You can observe plenty going on around you in your complex world.
-Leaves are waving, the sun is shining, light bulbs are glowing, cars are moving, computer printers are printing, people are walking and riding bikes, streams are flowing, and so on.
-When you stop to examine these actions, your natural curiosity gives rise to endless questions such as these
+The complexity of today’s world is an excellent starting point for observations of motion.
+Leaves are waving, the sun is shining, light bulbs are glowing, driverless cars are moving, 3-D printers are making objects, people are walking and riding bikes, streams are flowing, and so on.
+When you stop to examine these actions, your natural curiosity gives rise to endless questions such as these:

 Why do I slip when I try to climb that snowbank?